casey-robertson/dotfiles/README.md

 #### How I use Mackup

-I store on Dropbox and explicitly declare which apps to sync and which to ignore — anything handled by my dotfiles is ignored (bash, git, vim etc.)
+I store on iCloud and explicitly declare which apps to sync and which to ignore — anything handled by my dotfiles is ignored (bash, git, vim etc.)

 I backup a wide range of other applications including those containing credentials such as aws, gnupg and ssh.
 I also backup apps not natively supported using custom `.cfg` files.
 For example, to backup [Ulysses](https://ulyssesapp.com) (an amazing markdown writing app) I created a `~/.mackup` directory and placed a `ulysses.cfg` file inside: